j-o-e-y/unhashed/reviews-guides/edge-wallet_03-08-18/review-guide_edge-wallet.md

 ### Security

-Having only a username and password required to restore your wallet on a new device may be convenient, but it is certainly not secure for significant funds.
-Users tend to create easily guessed username and password combinations, and then they will use the same combos for many sites.
-Making [data breaches](https://en.wikipedia.org/wiki/List_of_data_breaches) at other sites a possible security threat for Edge wallet users.

 Mobile devices are generally known for being the least secure way to store cryptocurrencies.
-There really is no mobile wallet that should be trusted for large amounts or long term storage.
+There is not a single mobile wallet that should be trusted for large amounts or long term storage.
 Even [Edge themselves](https://support.edgesecure.co/support/solutions/articles/8000058679-how-much-money-is-safe-to-put-on-edge-) suggest to only use the wallet for small amounts.

+The convenience of restoring your wallet on a new device with only a username and password may seem helpful, but it is also a security problem.
+End users are notorious for creating easily guessed credentials, that are then used on multiple accounts across the internet.
+This makes [data breaches](https://en.wikipedia.org/wiki/List_of_data_breaches) at other sites a possible security threat for Edge wallet users.

 If you need a strong security option, the safest choice is always a [hardware wallet](https://unhashed.com/best-bitcoin-ethereum-altcoin-wallet-reviews/#hardware).